yanchith/webglutenfree/README.md

 # webglutenfree

-We serve your draw calls type-safe and webglutenfree.
+We serve your draw calls type-safe and gluten-free.

-webglutenfree is a lightweight, high-level abstraction layer on top of WebGL2.
+Webglutenfree is a lightweight, high-level abstraction layer on top of WebGL2.
 The library encourages init time creation for all drawing resources (`Command`s, `AttributeData`, `Texture`s, `Framebuffer`s, etc.).
 Afterwards, drawing is possible by requesting a `Target` and executing draw commands on it.

-webglutenfree tries not only to be safe and simple to use while adding minimal overhead, but also guide users down the more performant path.
+Webglutenfree tries not only to be safe and simple to use while adding minimal overhead, but also guide users down the more performant path.

 While it can be consumed directly from JavaScript, using TypeScript adds an